getcarina/getcarina.com/_tutorials/data-volume-containers.md

 performance_schema
 ```

-The output of this `docker run` command is the list of files in the `/var/lib/mysql` directory of the volume from the DVC.
+The output of this `docker run` command is the list of files in the `/var/lib/mysql` directory of the volume in the DVC.

 ### Copy the data

-You can copy all of the data from your DVC into a directory on your local machine.
-This is useful when backing up databases or similar activities.
-Copy all of the files inside /var/lib/mysql in the DVC to the current directory on your local machine.
+You can copy all of the data from a DVC to a directory on your local machine.
+This is useful when you are backing up databases or performing similar activities.

+Copy all of the files inside the `/var/lib/mysql` directory in the DVC to the current directory on your local machine.

 ```bash
 $ docker cp \